KaanKoc97/config-admin-panel/README.md

 npm install
 ```
 ## Install docker and pull mongodb
-Install docker and after that on any directory run the following command.
+Install Docker Desktop and after that at any directory run the following command.
 ```
 docker pull mongo
 ```